 - The ability to easily view different calendars individually or layered on top of one another.

-Connect calendars to underlying projects and tasks so everything is connected and up to date — no matter what
+Connect shared calendars to underlying projects and tasks so everything is connected and up to date — no matter what

 Traditional calendars are great for planning meetings and organizing your day.
 But no matter how hard we try, our days and tasks rarely go as planned.
 Our work is constantly shifting, and while manually updating our own calendars might be manageable, your team needs more when it comes to managing their work.